dcanogi/100Projects/monitoring/readme.md

 ### Key Features

-- **Metrics Collection**: Learn how to collect and store metrics from applications and infrastructure using various monitoring tools.
+- **Metrics Collection**: Learn how to collect and store metrics from applications and infrastructure using Prometheus.
-- **Alerting**: Explore how to set up alerts based on specific conditions to proactively manage application health and performance.
+- **Alerting**: Explore how to set up alerts based on specific conditions to proactively manage application health and performance with Prometheus.
-- **Dashboards**: Implement visual dashboards using tools like Grafana to provide real-time insights into system performance and health.
+- **Dashboards**: Implement visual dashboards using Grafana to provide real-time insights into system performance and health.
 - **Real-World Applications**: Simulate real-world monitoring scenarios to understand how to effectively monitor applications in production environments.